KTStephano/StratusGFX/README.md

 Realtime 3D rendering engine.
 Expect bugs and instability as it is still under development.
 The engine is free and open source (licensed under MPL-2.0).
 Please feel free to contact me about any questions or issues you have!

-All of the following scenes were rendered in realtime on a GTX 1060 @30-60 fps to demonstrate Stratus features.
+All of the following scenes were rendered in realtime on a GTX 1060 to demonstrate Stratus features.
 Links to the 3D assets can be found further down this readme.

 ![sponza1](https://ktstephano.github.io/portfolio/wp-content/uploads/2024/12/SponzaUp2.png)